Reciprocal liking: Attraction and relationships

 Reciprocal liking can be indicated non-verbally, such as through body languages (for example maintaining eye contact or leaning forward).
 Reciprocal liking and desirability of a person appear to be the most influential when falling in love.
 Aron et Al (1989) reported that in their sample of Canadian college students who recently fell in love, approximately 90% of them mentioned some indicator of thinking that the other person was attracted to them and the study also showed that maintaining eye contact was the most common clue.
 It has also been shown that people often flatter and praise people whose favour they are trying to win, and people said that they even modify their self-presentation to better fit the expectations or preferences of the person to whom they are attracted, or from whom they are seeking attention or affection.

 Reciprocal liking has been observed in schools, and amongst the younger generation in general.
 For example, children evaluate their peers' behaviours, relationships, and interactions and then construct their own interpretations.
 Students tend to choose friends that are similar to themselves, meaning those who share the same likes and interests.
 There are two psychological reasons as to why this seems to happen, the first being social pressure and the other being the set of assumptions people tend to make about those who are similar to themselves.
 Students are often socially pressured to form friendships depending on the person's age, gender, social class, or racial-ethnic background.
-Parents and other adults involved in a child's life can also have a large influence on the friendships that children choose to have, this being because they teach children to select "appropriate" friends who won't pass on bad morals or inappropriate traits.
+Parents and other adults involved in a child's life can also have a large influence on the friendships that children choose to have, this being because they teach children to select "appropriate" friends who will not pass on bad morals or inappropriate traits.